THE MUSEUM OF FAMILY HISTORY presents

 The movie Above the Rim was shot at Samuel J. Tilden.
 Exterior scenes for the movie Lords of Flatbush were shot at Tilden.

-To search a Tilden database (located on another website), please click here.
+You may freely search the Tilden database at your convenience (located on another website).
 You will be able to both browse any number of yearbooks from cover to cover or use the database to search for a Tilden graduate.

 A similar database for nearby Thomas Jefferson High School exists within the Museum of Family History's website.
 To view this database, or to browse any of the Jefferson yearbooks, please click here.